-It's an RSPB™ Nature Reserve where Atlantic oak woodland rises steeply from the loch and gives way to open moorland with spectacular views, alright, albeit a rather randomly allocated area that's done in two parts.
+It's an RSPB™ Nature Reserve where Atlantic oak woodland rises steeply from the loch and gives way to open moorland with spectacular views, alright, but more on that in a minute.

-Head for the hotel that's right on Loch Lomond to ha-ha at some hikers before heading back home via a farmyard.
+It's a rather randomly allocated area that's done in two parts so head for the hotel that's right on Loch Lomond to ha-ha at some hikers before heading back home via a farmyard.
 That way, the time will fly by unlike any of the wildlife that's mostly of the musty, four-legged variety, phew-ey!

-Inversnaid is a known stopping-off point on the West Highland Way, you know, the 100-mile long trek from Milngavie to Fort William?
+Inversnaid is a known stopping-off point on the West Highland Way, you know, the 100-mile-long trek from Milngavie to Fort William?
 It's welcome as well, the leg up the east bank of Loch Lomond is gruelling although more start, stumble then stop than steep.

 You can follow part of the way north before a woodland loop brings you back on yourself.
 Here is where you can smugly snigger at those less fortunate, content in the knowledge you're not going all of the way, today.